Best 2017 NFL draft classes in every division

 AFC South

 The Titans had good draft capital after trading down in 2016, and they used the two first-round picks they had in 2017 to address needs at wide receiver and cornerback.
 Corey Davis will give quarterback Marcus Mariota a new target and provide an upgrade over Rishard Matthews and Tajae Sharpe, the previous top two receivers on the depth chart.
-After releasing Jason McCourty earlier in the offseason, Tennessee also had a need at cornerback, and USC's Adoree' Jackson will also help the Titans' return game.
+After releasing Jason McCourty earlier in the offseason, Tennessee also had a need at cornerback, and USC's Adoree' Jackson also will help the Titans' return game.
 Jacksonville also took a big step forward in the draft by improving its offense and giving Blake Bortles help by drafting running back Leonard Fournette and tackle Cam Robinson, but let's give the edge to the Titans.
 Read the reporters' takes.

 AFC West